CALIPSO-project/SPINacc/README.md

 * Task 4 [optional] visualizes the performance of the ML in task 3.
 Two kinds of evaluations are available: (1) the evaluation for global pixels (config[15]=0)  (developer mode; not described in the following) ; (2) the leave-one-cross-validation (LOOCV) for training sites (config[15]=1) which is the default case which evaluates the performance of the ML training.
-It is very time consuming.

-Plots for are producte for all state variables on PFT level ('Eval_all_*').
+The computational time required for the LOOCV is large compared to other tasks.
+Thus, it is envisioned to be performed in parallel to the main task.
+Plots fo are producte for all state variables at the leve of PFTs ('Eval_all_*').
 Depending on the model version this includes separates files for biomass, soil, litter, som, and microbes.
-The plots show the correlation between ML predicted state variables on PFT and the ones from the conventional spinup.
+In case of the developer mode [0]: the plots show the correlation between ML predicted state variables on PFT and the ones from the conventional spinup.
 Shown are: coefficient of determination (R2), relative bias (rs), normalized root mean squared error by the difference between maximum and minimum (NRMSE).
 ![Eval_all_loocv_biomassCpool_trim](https://user-images.githubusercontent.com/79981678/197768665-c868f95b-d7f4-4a2f-a942-d37c9e509596.png)